smithy-lang/smithy/docs/source/guides/building-models/build-config.rst

 Aliases: ``treeShaker`` (deprecated)

-Removes shapes from the model that are not connected to any service shape.
+Removes shapes from the model that are not connected to any service shape or to a shape definition.

 You can *export* shapes that are not connected to any service shape by applying specific tags to the shape and adding the list of export tags as